selwynpolit/d9book/book/drush.md

 Restart the project with `ddev restart`.

 Et voila!
-You can now issue command such as `drush cr` as if you had first `ssh'ed` into the container.
+You can now issue command such as `drush cr` as if you had first `drush ssh'ed` into the container.

 **Troubleshooting**
-Failing looks like this:
+If you try to issue `drush dr` while in the project directory and it fails this is the error message to expect.

 ```sh
 $ drush cr